Jonestown in Baltimore, Maryland — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Communications • War of 1812 • Women.
 In addition, it is included in the National Historic Landmarks series list.
 A significant historical date for this entry is September 13, 1814.

 Location.
 39° 17.243′ N, 76° 36.191′ W. Marker is in Baltimore, Maryland.
 It is in Jonestown.
-Marker is on East Pratt Street near Albemarle Street, on the left when traveling east.
+It is on East Pratt Street near Albemarle Street, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 844 E Pratt St, Baltimore MD 21202, United States of America.
 Touch for directions.

-(a few steps from this marker); Welcome To The Star-Spangled Banner Flag House (a few steps from this marker); Flag House (a few steps from this marker); Crafting a Legacy (a few steps from this marker); Baltimore Slave Trade (within shouting distance of this marker); Pente, Lancelotta and Nagle Family (about 300 feet away, measured in a direct line); Pente Family (about 300 feet away).
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: The Flag House and Star-Spangled Banner Museum (here, next to this marker); Discover Historic Jonestown: An Epic Story of Change (a few steps from this marker); Welcome To The Star-Spangled Banner Flag House (a few steps from this marker); Flag House (a few steps from this marker); Crafting a Legacy (a few steps from this marker); Native Stone Mosaic (within shouting distance of this marker); Baltimore Slave Trade (within shouting distance of this marker); Welcome (about 400 feet away, measured in a direct line).
 Touch for a list and map of all markers in Baltimore.

-Photographed By Allen C. Browne, August 6, 2016
+Photographed by Allen C. Browne, August 6, 2016

 5. National Landmark Plaque